 Of course, this analysis can be made about a CrossFit warm-up session as well!

 A proper warm-up prepares the athlete for the rigorous activities that await them.
 When the warm-up sessions are consistent – meaning the same activities are done as warm-ups in each session – the CrossFit athlete does not have to “think” about anything.
 They can just DO.

 Many CrossFit trainers use the same warm-up regimen for each workout session for this reason.
 This allows the athletes to focus on preparing mentally for what will very likely be new activities, arranged in novel ways.

 A Great CrossFit Warm-Up

 There are as many CrossFit warm-ups as there are CrossFit trainers.
 However, following the KISS principle is always the best policy.
-According to Greg Glassman, the founder of CrossFit Inc. and the publisher of CrossFit Journal, here are simple warm-up activities that are excellent ways to get ready for the WOD.
+According to Greg Glassman, the founder of CrossFit Inc. and the publisher of CrossFit Journal, here are simple pre-workout stretches and activities that are excellent ways to get ready for the WOD.

 He notes, “The essential features of our warm-up are that they include a stretch and major hip/leg extension, trunk/hip extension and flexion, and pushing and pulling movements.
 The combinations are limitless and might include more challenging movements like good mornings, hollow rocks, rope climb, or handstand push-ups in place of back extensions, sit-ups, pull-ups, and dips.
 The movements used will largely depend on your athletic development, but over time the more challenging movements can be included without being a whole workout.”